Brewers vs. Reds Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers' Corbin Burnes (6-5) will make his 18th start of the season.
+- Colin Rea (5-4) will take to the mound for the Brewers and make his 15th start of the season.

-- He has earned a quality start 10 times in 17 starts this season.

-- Burnes has 15 starts in a row of five innings or more.
+- Rea will look to finish five or more innings for the ninth start in a row.

-- In 17 appearances this season, he has finished three without allowing an earned run.
+- He has made 15 appearances and finished two of them without allowing an earned run.

 |Opponent